xanderhnasko/CasinoGames/README.md

 Simulations of various strategies in casino games like Blackjack and Roulette

 **Blackjack_sim.py**
 Simulates an inputted number of Blackjack games (default = 1000000) wherein the player uses the most mathematically optimal strategy and the dealer always stands on soft 17s.
 Calculates the total number of player wins, dealer wins, and pushes (ties).
+Accurately simulates the ~5% house edge when playing optimal strategy.

 **roulette_1000orbust.py**
 Simulates a roulette strategy where the player bets the max limit ($1000) upon a loss until (if ever) they are back in profit